Snuggling, Possibly Troubling, Adult Animal Onesies

-We start the week with a Talking Point dedicated to the adult onesie.
-That troubling, snuggling all in one bedtime outfit that breeds on the shelves of Primark at Christmas, and has now been reinvented in Cashmere by the grand dame of the high street; Marks and Spencer.
+Let’s talk about the adult onesie.
+That troubling, snuggling all in one bedtime outfit that breeds on the shelves of Primark at Christmas, and has now been reinvented in Cashmere.
 Does it make you want to shudder with revulsion or curl up on the sofa feeling as smug and warm as a fluffy squirrel?
-Tell us your thoughts.
-Here’s mine….
+Here I share my thoughts on adult animal onesies….

 Let’s begin with a question.
 Is it ok to dress up as a giant fluffy wolf in the privacy of my own home?
 The kids say yes.
 Stuart says a very definite no. And a decision will have to be made soon.
 Because yes reader, I have a wolf onesie.
-I’m wearing it in a play this week.
-And after that performance, I’m going to have to decide whether I sit on the fence or plant my feet firmly on the ground when it comes to animal onesies.
+I’m wearing it in a play, and after that I’m going to have to decide whether I sit on the fence or plant my feet firmly on the ground when it comes to animal onesies.
 Does it go to the charity shop, or in a box in the attic, or does it come out to play after dark?

 The onesie is cute.
 It’s fluffy, and it’s comforting.
 Even on stage.
 At bedtime it must be the ultimate security blanket.
 But here’s the thing.
 I am not ten years old.
 A wolf onesie is a serious bedtime statement for a woman approaching middle age.
 It could even be viewed as a midlife crisis.